 These photos were taken on our recent expedition.
 Photos in slideshow: Fabrice Imparato, Dan Mazur, Bruce Manning, Roman Giutashvili, Tunc Findik and Gennady Kopieka.
 For caption information, please visit our Everest Nepal photo gallery

-The Nepal (south) side of Everest is warmer and less windy than the Tibet side of Everest.
+The Nepal (South Col) side of Everest is warmer & less windy than the Tibet (North Col) side.

-Cross the massive Khumbu Icefall above basecamp.
+Cross the massive Khumbu Glacier Icefall.
 Clip to well-fixed ropes on solid ladders over crevasses.

 Now offering exciting Nepal to Tibet Everest traverse option.
 Climb one side and descend the other.